flizzer/flizzer.github.io/_posts/2020-06-20-Folding-With-Azure.md

 ![ARM Viewer View](/images/ARMViewerView.png)

 It's called [ARM Template Viewer](https://marketplace.visualstudio.com/items?itemName=bencoleman.armview), is authored by Ben Coleman, and is averaging 4.9 out of 5 stars on Visual Studio Marketplace currently.
 It's great for when you want to see a graphical representation of your template.
 You also can import a parameters file, like the one we're using here, to allow you to click on a resource and see the specifics of the parameters defined.
 I highly recommend it and kudos to Ben for his hard work.

+## Azure CLI Deployment

+So, now that we've got our template and our parameters file all fixed up, it's time to deploy.
+For this, I like to use [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) commands.
+In the same repo, you'll find the [deployVMSS.azcli](https://github.com/flizzer/FoldingtAtHomeWithAzure/blob/master/VMSSTemplate/deployVMSS.azcli) file containing the commands we'll need.
+Let's look at them:

+-